x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/imap-migration-in-the-admin-center.md

    If you have migrated as a part of the setup experience, you can return to the setup.
 The setup steps will guide you through updating the DNS records.

-11. Let the migration batch run for at least 72 hours before you choose **Stop Migration**.
-When you're done, choose **Close Connection**.
-This also allows you to start a new migration if you want to migrate emails from other providers as well.
+11. Let the migration batch run for at least 72 hours before you select **Stop Migration**.
+When you finish, select **Close Connection**.
+After you do this, you can start a new migration if you want to also migrate emails from other providers.

 ## Related Topics